Microsoft confirms it will acquire GitHub for $7.5 billion

-The rumors were true: Microsoft has confirmed that it’s buying GitHub for a whopping $7.5 billion in an all-stock transaction.
+The rumors were true: Microsoft has confirmed it’s buying GitHub for a whopping $7.5 billion in an all-stock transaction.

-According to Microsoft, GitHub will adhere to its “developer-first” ethos and will continue to be operated independently as a platform-agnostic service.
+According to Microsoft, GitHub will adhere to its “developer-first” ethos and will continue to operate independently as a platform-agnostic service.

-“Microsoft is a developer-first company, and by joining forces with GitHub we strengthen our commitment to developer freedom, openness and innovation,” Microsoft CEO Satya Nadella said in a press release.
-“We recognize the community responsibility we take on with this agreement and will do our best work to empower every developer to build, innovate and solve the world’s most pressing challenges.”
+“Microsoft is a developer-first company, and by joining forces with GitHub we strengthen our commitment to developer freedom, openness, and innovation,” Microsoft CEO Satya Nadella said in a press release.
+“We recognize the community responsibility we take on with this agreement and will do our best work to empower every developer to build, innovate, and solve the world’s most pressing challenges.”

-In related news, GitHub has been on the hunt for a new CEO since last August, after co-founder Chris Wanstrath revealed he was stepping down.
-Now, as a Microsoft subsidiary, Microsoft corporate VP Nat Friedman will step in to take on the GitHub CEO role.
-Wanstrath will still be involved, but as a Microsoft technical fellow where he will “work on strategic software initiatives.”
+In related news, GitHub has been on the hunt for a new CEO since last August, after cofounder Chris Wanstrath revealed he was stepping down.
+Now that GitHub will be a Microsoft subsidiary, Microsoft corporate VP Nat Friedman will step in to take on the CEO role.
+Wanstrath will still be involved, but as a Microsoft technical fellow working on “strategic software initiatives.”

 The story so far

-Founded out of San Francisco in 2008, GitHub is better known for its free-to-use public open-source libraries which are used by countless companies, governments, and organizations to open up their code for collaboration among the wider developer community.
+Founded out of San Francisco in 2008, GitHub is better known for its free-to-use public open source libraries, which are used by countless companies, governments, and organizations to open their code for collaboration among the wider developer community.
 GitHub also offers private and enterprise-focused code repositories, which it charges for.

-GitHub had raised around $350 million in funding since its inception, including a chunky $250 million round led by Sequoia Capital back in 2015 which gave GitHub a valuation of around $2 billion.
-However, GitHub has reportedly been hemorrhaging cash for a while, suggesting that any deal may have weighed in at substantially less than its 2015 valuation, but that isn’t the case — $7.5 billion is way more than many would’ve predicted, even if it is an all-stock transaction.
+GitHub had raised around $350 million in funding since its inception, including a chunky $250 million round led by Sequoia Capital back in 2015, which gave GitHub a valuation of around $2 billion.
+However, GitHub has reportedly been hemorrhaging cash for a while, so any deal was expected to weigh in at substantially less than the company’s 2015 valuation.
+But that didn’t turn out to be the case — $7.5 billion is substantially more than many would’ve predicted, even if it is an all-stock transaction.

 So why is Microsoft buying GitHub?

-Microsoft has been increasingly embracing open-source technologies in recent years — for example at its annual Build conference last month, it revealed it was open-sourcing Azure IoT Edge runtime.
-Microsoft actually once offered its own code-hosting repository known as CodePlex, however Microsoft announced last year that it was closing this service down and was partnering with GitHub instead.
-“Over the years, we’ve seen a lot of amazing options come and go but at this point, GitHub is the de facto place for open source sharing and most open source projects have migrated there,” noted Microsoft corporate vice president Brian Harry at the time.
+Microsoft has been increasingly embracing open source technologies in recent years — at its annual Build conference last month, for example, it revealed it was open-sourcing Azure IoT Edge runtime.
+Microsoft actually once offered its own code-hosting repository — known as CodePlex — however, Microsoft announced last year that it was closing this service down and partnering with GitHub instead.
+“Over the years, we’ve seen a lot of amazing options come and go, but at this point, GitHub is the de facto place for open source sharing, and most open source projects have migrated there,” noted Microsoft corporate vice president Brian Harry at the time.

-Microsoft’s projects actually attracted the most contributors compared to any other on GitHub last year — nearly double that of Facebook, the next most popular.
+Microsoft’s projects actually attracted the most contributors — compared to any other projects on GitHub last year — nearly double that of Facebook, the next most popular.
 It was the same story the previous year, too.

 Ultimately, Microsoft needs developers on board as it doubles down on its previously stated mission to invest in the “intelligence cloud” and “intelligent edge.”